yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/locality-optimized-geo-partition.md

 ## Global tables

 Although we have partitioned the data for a single table and placed it in multiple geographies, you can also add other tables without partitioning to be present across both geographies.
-This was way you can have both global tables and partitioned tables in your setup.
+This way, you can have both global tables and partitioned tables in your setup.

 ## Failover